JordanMartinez/purescript-json-codecs/README.md

 1

 Decode Int to String:
-while decoding the type, Int
-  at path: ROOT
+while decoding the type, Int, at path: ROOT
 Expected number but got string: "foo" at path: ROOT

 Decode Record to Int:
-while decoding the type, Int
-  at path: ROOT
+while decoding the type, Int, at path: ROOT
 Expected number but got object with 7 keys at path: ROOT

 Decode Record incorrectly:
-while decoding the type, Record at path: ROOT
-  Expected object but got array of length 10
+while decoding the type, Record, at path: ROOT Expected number but got string: "hello" at path: ROOT.string

-    at path: ROOT.array
-  Expected string but got boolean: true
-    at path: ROOT.boolean
-  Expected string but got number: 9.0
-    at path: ROOT.int
-  Expected boolean but got number: 1.4
-    at path: ROOT.number
-  while decoding the type, Int
+  while decoding the type, Array, at path: ROOT.record Expected array but got object with 2 keys at path: ROOT.record

-    at path: ROOT.object
-  Expected number but got object with 4 keys
-    at path: ROOT.object
+  while decoding the type, Int, at path: ROOT.object Expected number but got object with 4 keys at path: ROOT.object

-  Expected array but got object with 2 keys
+  Expected boolean but got number: 1.4 at path: ROOT.number

-    at path: ROOT.record
-  Expected number but got string: "hello"
+  Expected string but got number: 9.0 at path: ROOT.int

-    at path: ROOT.string
+  Expected string but got boolean: true at path: ROOT.boolean

+  while decoding the type, Object, at path: ROOT.array Expected object but got array of length 10 at path: ROOT.array
 ```

 ### `Doc Void`